monil-panchal/ecommerce/README.md

 One or more product can be passed in "product" list.

+#### Currently there are 10 items for each product for each supplier.
+In case if you run out of items while testing, let me know.
+I'll add them accordingly.

 # Succinct overview of create order workflow

 Create order is composed of 3 internal workflows